Fury3K/AudioScholar-static/docs/SRS-MarkdownVersion/SRS-MD.md

 ##### Use Case Description: Upload PowerPoint (Mobile)

 -   **Use Case ID:** UC_Upload_PowerPoint_Mobile
--   **Primary Actor:** LoggedInFreeUser
+-   **Primary Actor:** Logged-in Free User
--   **Goal:** To upload a PowerPoint presentation file (e.g., .pptx) from their mobile device to the AudioScholar application.
-The uploaded PowerPoint will be temporarily stored and intended to be associated with a lecture recording later.
+-   **Goal:** To upload a PowerPoint presentation file (e.g., .pptx) from their mobile device to the AudioScholar server.
+The server will then convert it to PDF for use in summarization.
 -   **Preconditions:**
     -   The AudioScholar mobile application is installed and running.
     -   The student is logged into the application (for logged-in user features).
     -   The PowerPoint presentation file is stored on the mobile device's local storage.
     -   The student has navigated to the PowerPoint upload section within the application.
 -   **Normal Flow:**
 1. The student navigates to the "Upload PowerPoint" section within the mobile application (e.g., from a menu or recording details screen).
 2. The application presents a file selection interface, allowing the student to browse the device's local storage.
 3. The student selects the PowerPoint presentation file (e.g., .pptx) to be uploaded.
-    4. The application may (optionally) display a preview of the PowerPoint presentation (e.g., thumbnails of slides) for confirmation. *Initial version may skip preview for simplicity.*
-    5. The application temporarily stores the uploaded PowerPoint file locally on the device.
-It is not yet uploaded to the cloud or server at this stage.
+4. The application uploads the file to the AudioScholar server (AudioController).
+5. The server saves the file to Nhost Storage and triggers the PptxConversionListenerService to convert the PowerPoint to PDF using ConvertAPI.
-    6. The application displays a confirmation message indicating that the PowerPoint file has been uploaded and is ready to be associated with a recording.
+6. The application displays a confirmation message indicating that the PowerPoint file has been uploaded and is being processed.
 -   **Alternative Flows:**
     -   **A1.
 No file selected:** If the student attempts to initiate upload without selecting a PowerPoint file, the application displays an error message prompting file selection.
     -   **A2.
 File format not supported:** If the selected file is not in a supported PowerPoint format (e.g., only .pptx supported initially), the application displays an error message indicating the unsupported format and prompts the user to select a valid file.
     -   **A3.
 File size limit exceeded:** If the selected file exceeds the maximum allowed file size for PowerPoint uploads (define limit), the application displays an error message indicating the file size limit.
     -   **A4.
-Storage error (local storage full):** If there is insufficient local storage space to temporarily store the uploaded PowerPoint file, the application displays an error message and prompts the user to free up storage space.
+Upload failure:** If the upload fails due to network or server issues, the application displays an error message.
 -   **Postconditions:**
-    -   The selected PowerPoint presentation file is temporarily uploaded and stored locally on the mobile device, ready for association with a lecture recording.
+    -   The PowerPoint file is uploaded to the server and Nhost Storage.
+    -   The conversion process to PDF is initiated.
-    -   The application UI reflects the successful PowerPoint upload status.
+    -   The application UI reflects the successful upload status.
 -   **Priority:** Medium (Enhancement for improved summarization)
 -   **Frequency of Use:** Less frequent than recording, used when users have PowerPoint slides for a lecture.